Galxe/identity-protocol/README.md

 The goal of this project is to demonstrate how to integrate Galxe Identity Protocol with ZKVerify to significantly reduce verification costs without sacrificing security.

 ## Galxe
-Galxe is a decentralized super app and web3's largest onchain distribution platform, with over 22 million users and trusted by top partners like Optimism, Polygon, and many more.
+Galxe is a decentralized super app and web3's largest onchain distribution platform, with over 31 million active users and trusted by top partners like Optimism, Polygon, and many more.
 Within its infrastructure, Galxe built Identity Protocol, a technology that utilizes privacy-preserving ZK technology to enable safe and seamless integration of digital identities across platforms.
 Built on top of Identity Protocol, there is another product by Galxe, the Galxe Passport, chosen by over 1 million users to share their digital identity.

 ## ZKVerify
-ZKVerify is a zero-knowledge proof platform that allows users to verify their identity without revealing any personal information.
+zkVerify is a modular blockchain focused on zero-knowledge (ZK) proof verification.
+It's specifically designed for verifying ZK proofs across different blockchains efficiently, with benefits in terms of cost reduction and fast verification times.
+It's support multiple verification schemes, including Groth16, Fflonk, Risc0 and more.

 ## What we cooked
 We created a new tutorial that follows the original one published by Galxe in this repo, but instead of doing an off-chain or on-chain verification, we use ZKVerify to verify the proof submitted.

+> **Note:** Galxe has already integrated Nebra UPA in a tutorial, a protocol that can aggregate multiple proofs for reducing the verification cost.
+This validates our idea with zkVerify.

 The process is divided in three steps:
 1. Issuer issuing a credential to the user